Chapter 9

 “Becca?”
 She asked, tilted her head forward.
 “Oh, she was alright.
 Wait, aren’t you that detective?
 My dad told me about you.
 You’re Jackson, you’re from London!”
 She gasped, tugging at his hand to shake it aggressively.
 She called the other children, her voice loud and boisterous enough to disrupt their small gatherings so they surrounded him as the old lady retreated back into her house with a much less heavy looking bag than she’d started with.

 “You want to know about Becca?”
 A blonde haired boy said, his clothes dirty and his hair disheveled.
 “Should’ve come sooner.
-She basically loved us, and we’re the only people she ever spoke to.
+We’re the only people she ever spoke to.
 Probably because of how approachable we look, and yet Miss Demsey’s terrified.”
 He laughed, hi-fiving his friend who seemed to have got the joke.

 “She used to give us candy every time she came to town.
 And I’m talking, like, 3 for each.
 She was way richer than grandma Tootsie, here.
 This one time, she gave my older brother a drone for his birthday.”
 A girl in bright pink said, her cheeks raised and rosy, much like her strawberry blonde hair which was cut like a mushroom.